Crock Pot Mac And Cheese

 Can I double this recipe?

-If you are making this for the holidays or a large group you might want to double it.
-You can do this and the cooking time will stay the same plus you will be able to fit it all in a 6 quart crock pot.
+If you are making this for the Christmas, Thanksgiving, or maybe just a large group then you might want to double it.
+You can absolutely do this with this recipe and the cooking time will stay the same plus you will be able to fit it all in a 6 quart crock pot.

-I don’t recommend making it ahead because it has a better texture when it is served right after cooking.
+I don’t recommend making this crock pot mac and cheese ahead of time because it has a better texture when it is served right after cooking.

 I think it tastes best the day it’s made, but you can keep the leftovers in the fridge and rewarm them.
 The sauce will be thicker so you can add a little more milk to loosen it up.